Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Pre-Processing.md

 ## Pre-processing fMRI Data
 ### Setting up Folders & Environment
-1. `cd /Users/jessica/data_analysis/seeg/s025/fmri_data` go to unpack folder for the subject you are working on
+1. `cd /Users/jessica/data_analysis/seeg/s025/fmri_data/unpack` make sure you are in the unpack folder for the subject you are working on
 2. `vi sessid` folder name, type "unpack" into editor (press A key to edit, then ESC + :wq to save)
 3. `vi sessdir` give path to unpack folder /Users/jessica/data_analysis/seeg/s025/fmri_data/unpack
 4. `ls bold/028` double check if all three files (f.nii, f.nii-infodump.dat, flf) are in the bold folder